-How to build a campfire in winter: a survival guide for cold weather camping
+How to build a campfire in winter: our survival guide for freezing season camping

-Knowing how to build a campfire in winter can unlock a whole new season of exploring the outdoors, bring welcome warmth and save your life
+Knowing how to build a campfire in winter can bring welcome warmth when camping in the great outdoors, or even save your life

-Campfires are a lot like hot tubs: we tend to only use them in the summer but they’re actually far more useful in winter.
-Knowing how to build a campfire in winter can be the key to unlocking a whole new season of exploring the outdoors, and it can be a life-saving skill to harness in colder weather.
+Campfires are a lot like hot tubs: most tend to only use them in the summer but they’re actually far more useful in winter.
+Knowing how to build a campfire in winter is not only great for that little extra warmth, it can be a life-saving skill too.

-Heading into autumn and throughout the winter, building a campfire due to the cold temperatures and lack of dry timber available combined with a short supply of patience.
-If you’re already cold, you’re less likely to take your time over the fire-building ritual the way you do in summer, not to mention the fact that you’re likely to have your movement restricted by extra layers of winter clothing, all of which makes the task more arduous.
+However, due to the cold temperatures and lack of dry timber available, combined with a short supply of patience means that we don't tend to see as many winter campfires as we do summer ones.
+If you’re already cold, you’re less likely to take your time over the fire-building ritual the way you do during the warmer months, not to mention the fact that you’re likely to have your movement restricted by extra layers of winter clothing, all of which makes the task more arduous.
 But if you’re cold and wet, you can’t just rely on having the best sleeping bag – you’ll want to get that fire going as quickly as possible to stay safe out there.

 Once you know how to build a campfire in winter, you can enjoy year-round adventures in the wild gathered round the fire with friends, drying out any wet clothes and enjoying welcome warmth and good hot food.